-All applications submitted must be supported by an online portfolio of work to be considered at interview.
+All applications submitted must be supported by a digital portfolio of work to be considered at interview.
 Your online portfolio should be in the form of up to 20 images of your work.
 Please label your work carefully with your name, plus titles if appropriate.

-References and interviews help determine whether your personal and professional aspirations are compatible with the aims and philosophy of the course.
+Interviews help us determine whether your personal and professional aspirations are compatible with the aims and philosophy of the course.
 Not all applicants will be called for an interview.

 If you are called for an interview, we advise you to bring strong examples of current work.
 The interview also gives you an opportunity to demonstrate an objective, critical and reflective relationship to your work.